The History of Hyndman's Trustees

 Sister trust to Simeon’s Trustees

 In the late 1980s it became clear to Miss Hyndman’s trustees that they needed to consider the future well-being of the Trust.
 The Patronages (Benefices) Measure 1986 brought in a new way of working for all patrons within the Church of England.
 For a small trust with very limited resources the best way to continue to fulfil its patronage responsibilities would be to link with a much larger trust.
 After much consideration the trustees approached Simeon’s Trustees and in 1990 Hyndman’s Trustees entered into partnership with Simeon’s Trustees.
 The trust remains legally separate with seven Trustees named as Hyndman’s Trustees; occasionally, Hyndman’s Trustees may ask a Simeon’s trustee to represent them.
-The named trustees are David Bailey, Kim Hitch, John Risdon, Mike Booker, Clive Mansell, Guy Donegan-Cross and Roger Driver.
+The named trustees are David Bailey, Kim Hitch, John Risdon, Clive Mansell, Guy Donegan-Cross, Roger Driver and John Alderman.

 Since 1966 Miss Hyndman's Bounty Trustees has been registered with the Charity Commission (Number 233360).

 Hyndman’s currently have a patronage interest in 29 benefices.
 Many benefices are now multi-parish benefices and so the number of churches we are linked with is greater than 29.

 The Trust is named after Catherine Elizabeth, the daughter of Robert Hyndman who came from Ireland and spent many years in Barbados.
 Robert and his wife Elizabeth Christian had two children, Catherine and John.
 It is not known when Catherine was born or baptised but John was baptised in 1812.
 Just two years later, in 1814 Robert died and the family moved to England.